Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 1. Medical history: The veterinarian will ask questions about your dog's symptoms and medical history.

-2. Urinalysis: An examination of the urine provides evidence of infections, kidney stones or bleeding.
+2. Urinalysis: An examination of the urine provides clues about infections, kidney stones, or bleeding.

-4. Blood tests: Check kidney function and show possible inflammation or infection.
+4. Blood tests: Check kidney function and reveal possible inflammation or infections.

-Treatment: What to do if there is blood in your dog’s urine?
+Treatment: What to do if your dog has blood in its urine.

 Treatment depends on the cause.
 Here are the most common treatment methods: